chcharcharlie/project_resources/binance_listing_tracker/implementation/progress.md

 5. The backup system provides protection against data loss and allows for easy system recovery.
 6. Comprehensive test coverage ensures the system works correctly under various scenarios.
 7. Docker configuration allows for consistent deployment across different environments.
+8. The announcement ID handling has been standardized to remove suffixes (_KERNEL) from all ID fields, ensuring consistent references between tables.
+9. The system now properly cleans any announcement IDs to ensure they are used consistently throughout the application pipeline.